rachittshah/rachittshah.github.io/docs/blog/posts/2022-03-18-blog-Venture-Capital-in-Open-Source.md

     - Supabase is a Firebase alternative.
     - Appsmith is a Retool alternative.
 - Networks will become public goods.
 Centralized networks have been one of the most effective ways to generate wealth.
 - The Global Open Source Services Market size is expected to reach $60 billion by 2027, rising at a market growth of 17% CAGR during the forecast period.
-The term ‘open source’ refers to a kind of licensing agreement, which enables users to independently alter a work, combine work with big projects, use a work in different ways or develop a new workout based on the authentic.
+The term 'open source' refers to a kind of licensing agreement, which enables users to independently alter a work, combine work with big projects, use a work in different ways or develop a new workout based on the authentic.
 - The rising number of skilled developers is solving for India for the world.
 More developers have contributed to Open Source from India than any other country.

 # Growth